-The safety of teriparatide in the treatment of osteoporosis in men and postmenopausal women was assessed in two randomized, double-blind, placebo-controlled trials of 1382 patients (21% men, 79% women) aged 28 to 86 years (mean 67 years) [see CLINICAL STUDIES (12.1, 12.2)].
-The median durations of the trials were 11 months for men and 19 months for women, with 691 patients exposed to teriparatide and 691 patients to placebo.
-All patients received 1000 mg of calcium plus at least 400 IU of vitamin D supplementation per day.
+The safety of Teriparatide in the treatment of osteoporosis in men and postmenopausal women was assessed in two randomized, double-blind, placebo-controlled trials of 1382 patients (21% men, 79% women) aged 28 to 86 years (mean 67 years) [see CLINICAL STUDIES (15.1, 15.2)].
+The median durations of the trials were 11 months for men and 19 months for women, with 691 patients exposed to

-The incidence of all cause mortality was 1% in the teriparatide group and 1% in the placebo group.
-The incidence of serious adverse events was 16% in the teriparatide group and 19% in the placebo group.
-Early discontinuation due to adverse events occurred in 7% in the teriparatide group and 6% in the placebo group.
+Teriparatide and 691 patients to placebo.
+All patients received 1000 mg of calcium plus at least 400 IU of vitamin D supplementation per day The incidence of all cause mortality was 1% in the Teriparatide group and 1% in the placebo group.
+The incidence of serious adverse events was 16% in the Teriparatide group and 19% in the placebo group.
+Early discontinuation due to adverse events occurred in 7% in the

-Table 1 lists adverse events from these two trials that occurred in $\geq 2\%$ of teriparatide-treated and more frequently than placebo-treated patients.
+Table 1 lists adverse events from these two trials that occurred in $\geq 2\%$ of Teriparatide-treated and more frequently than placebo-treated patients.